MFIUP-F14-5242

 PH-F8-4701

-Recommendation is for QRTP or PRTF – as both could meet the needs of this patient and limited treatment centers available due to patient’s age.
+Recommendation is for QRTP or PRTF – either could potentially meet the needs of this patient and limited treatment centers available due to patient’s age.
 Patient is currently in psychiatric inpatient hospitalization.

 Patient is an 8-year-old female.
 Patient presented to inpatient from the ED due to increase in unsafe and risk-taking behaviors.
 This is her fourth inpatient hospitalization; one in 2022 and three in 2024.
 Patient has attended day treatment twice and participated in outpatient psychotherapy and medication management.